YMCA Boston

-YMCA Boston (also known as "YMCA of Greater Boston") was founded in 1851 in Boston, Massachusetts, as the first American chapter of YMCA.
+YMCA Boston (also known as YMCA of Greater Boston) was founded in 1851 in Boston, Massachusetts, as the first American chapter of YMCA.
+Its administration building constructed in 1911 was designed by Shepley, Rutan and Coolidge.

 History

 The YMCA of Greater Boston, founded in 1851, was the first YMCA in the United States.
 The organization began as a modest Evangelical association, and by the late nineteenth century, had become a major social service organization dedicated to improving the lives of young men.
 With that aim in mind, the YMCA held athletic and educational facilities, provided employment services, offered accommodation for young unmarried men, organized summer camps for boys, and served as a place for young men to socialize.

 YMCA Huntington Avenue

 History

 As part of the larger movement of institutions out of central Boston following the filling-in of Back Bay, and as a consequence of a series of fires that altered land use and building patterns in downtown Boston as in other parts of the country, many businesses and organizations moved farther away from downtown, farther down Huntington Avenue.
 Some of these included the Museum of Fine Arts, the New England Conservatory, and the Opera House, all located within the same street block as the site for the new YMCA.
 These institutions were especially important to the association, because they were, like the YMCA, dedicated to the moral and cultural improvement of Boston residents.

 In 1911, construction began on a new complex of buildings for YMCA, designed by prominent Boston architectural firm Shepley, Rutan, and Coolidge.
 President William Howard Taft participated in the groundbreaking ceremony.

 The YMCA on Huntington Avenue is built on a peninsula once known as Gravelly Point, and is adjacent to the land reclaimed by the filling in of Back Bay in the early twentieth century.
 To reinforce associations with these buildings, the YMCA takes its decorative cues from the neoclassical and renaissance character of adjacent buildings.

 To meet the diverse needs of the organization, the firm broke the complex into three distinct but interconnected buildings: a seven-story administration building, which served as the heart of the complex and faced Huntington Avenue, and the smaller gymnasium and educational buildings, both of which were located to the rear of the complex.
 This complex was known as YMCA Huntington Avenue.

 This public works project helped shape the urban context and site for YMCA Huntington.
 By the time YMCA was constructed, the Gravelly Point area had been transformed into a vital urban area.

 In 2012, the Education and Gymnasium buildings were sold to developers, and the interior of the Administration building was completely renovated.